huaminghuangtw/Dear-Today-Me/Dear-Today-Me.md

 Expect nothing.
 Expectations are limitations.
 They limit your true potential.
 Know your limits but never stop trying to exceed them.

 [Adapt what is useful, reject what is useless, and add what is specifically your own.](https://www.goodreads.com/quotes/30620-adapt-what-is-useful-reject-what-is-useless-and-add) Adopt what works for you NOW.
 Not everything that can be counted counts.
 Not everything that counts can be counted.
 Always see things from different perspectives.
 No assumptions.
 No judgments.
+Accept things the way as they are.
+Nothing is ever as good as you think it will be or as bad as you fear.

 Never forget why you are really doing what you are doing.
 [Always ask the WHY.](https://www.youtube.com/watch?v=u4ZoJKF_VuA) [Spend much of your day out of interest rather than obligation.](https://x.com/naval/status/908052298957332480) Only do what energizes and makes you truly fulfilled and happy as a kid.
 Only do what you love for work, and use your work to create anything you truly care about from anywhere on Earth.